jordansissel/fpm/docs/cli-reference.rst

     - (deb only) Add FILEPATH as debian changelog

 * ``--deb-compression COMPRESSION``
-    - (deb only) The compression type to use, must be one of gz, bzip2, xz, none.
+    - (deb only) The compression type to use, must be one of gz, bzip2, xz, zst, none.

+* ``--deb-compression-level [0-9]``
+    - (deb only) Select a compression level.
+0 is none or minimal.
+9 is max compression.

 * ``--deb-config SCRIPTPATH``
     - (deb only) Add SCRIPTPATH as debconf config file.